alexiusvdt/inventory-tracker/README.md

 * Enter `npm install` to install necessary packages
 * Navigate one level down into the `bean-tracker` directory
 * To run the program, either enter:

-* `npm start` (this runs the app in the development mode, enabling live reloads and linting errors in the console.n the console.
+   * `npm start` (this runs the app in the development mode, enabling live reloads and linting errors in the console.
    * `npm run build` (no development features)

 The site will be available at [http://localhost:3000](http://localhost:3000)